sauce-archives/isign/docs/keys_and_certificates.rst

 nightmare <http://www.gnu.org/philosophy/right-to-read.en.html>`__.)

 The following procedure works as of June 2015, for adding a new account from scratch.
-You need to use a Mac to follow these instructions, as they rely on Apple tools to get you started.
+You will need a Mac to follow these instructions, as they rely on Apple tools to get you started.

 Log into your Apple account.